Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Introduction

-While this stability challenge is well-recognized, the vast body of prior research has predominantly concentrated on designing \textit{suppression mechanisms}---strategies intended to guide selfish agents toward a stable equilibrium and prevent oscillations from occurring in the first place ~\cite{scherrer:20:incentivizing}.
-Although critical, this focus on mitigation has left the underlying performance trade-offs of the instability itself largely unquantified.
-Key questions often remain unexplored: by precisely how much does oscillation degrade network efficiency during periods of traffic migration?
-How does it impact the fairness experienced by competing end-hosts?
-And what is the resulting cost in terms of convergence time and performance predictability?
-Answering these questions requires a framework capable of characterizing not just static equilibria, but the dynamic, and potentially non-convergent, behavior of the system.
-We argue that an axiomatic approach, which has been used to derive fundamental truths in areas from economics to routing protocol design, provides the ideal lens for this investigation ~\cite{lev:15:axiomatic}.
-Our work, therefore, is the first to adapt and significantly extend the formal axiomatic method for single-path congestion control to the multi-path domain, providing a rigorous foundation for analyzing the joint dynamics of path selection and rate adaptation ~\cite{zarchy:19:axiomatizing}.
+While this stability challenge is recognized, prior research has focused almost exclusively on oscillation \textit{suppression} to design mechanisms to guide selfish agents toward a static, stable equilibrium~\cite{gafni2022distributed,khalili2013mptcp}.
+This focus on prevention, while critical, has left the performance properties of the instability itself largely unquantified.
+Key questions remain unanswered: When oscillations do occur, precisely how much do they degrade network efficiency?
+How do they impact fairness among competing hosts?
+What is the cost to convergence and predictability?
+Answering these questions requires a framework that can capture the system's dynamic, oscillatory, and potentially high-amplitude behavior.

-Our axiomatic analysis yields several insights that challenge the conventional understanding of path selection dynamics.
-Perhaps most notably, we establish that there is no fundamental performance trade-off between network efficiency, loss avoidance, and the stability of traffic flows.
-These three critical goals, which collectively define predictable network operation, can be simultaneously optimized through principled protocol design.
-This co-optimization, however, reveals a deeper, inherent tension: we demonstrate that these performance metrics are fundamentally at odds with inter-agent fairness and a protocol's responsiveness.
-Specifically, tuning a protocol for higher responsiveness---enabling agents to rapidly migrate to better paths---improves fairness but necessarily introduces greater load volatility and reduces overall throughput.
-This work therefore replaces the monolithic view of path selection's instability with a nuanced, multi-faceted perspective, quantifying the precise conditions under which its effects are beneficial versus detrimental.

-In summary, this paper makes the following primary contributions: \begin{itemize} \item \textbf{A Generalized Analytical Framework.} We develop a tractable model of joint path selection and congestion control that integrates key behavioral parameters---namely, agent responsiveness ($m$) and reset softness ($r$)---into a multi-path axiomatic system. \item \textbf{Equilibrium Characterization.} We provide a complete analytical characterization of the dynamic equilibria that emerge from greedy, uncoordinated agent behavior, mathematically describing the predictable, periodic patterns of both lossless and lossy network oscillations. \item \textbf{Axiomatic Rating Methodology.} We extend the axiomatic method to the path-aware domain, defining a rigorous set of metrics for quantifying protocol performance across the dimensions of efficiency, stability, loss avoidance, and fairness. \item \textbf{Derivation of Fundamental Trade-offs.} We use this framework to formally derive the core design trade-offs, proving that while efficiency, loss avoidance, and convergence can be simultaneously optimized, they stand in a fundamental trade-off with fairness and responsiveness. \end{itemize}